For Early Childhood Educators & Teachers of children aged 3-6 years.

 • Why is it important for school readiness?

-• Why should we teach this at our centre?
+• Why should we teach this at our centre or school?

 • What is the evidence?

-• Where does it fit in the Early Years Learning Framework?
+• Where does it fit in the Early Years Learning Framework and school curriculum?

 • Pre and post program screening tools

-The workshop fits well with school readiness programs and is suitable for use with professional development funding.
-Sounds Good to Me is presented by HealthWISE Certified Practising Speech Pathologist Anne Williams.
+Sounds good to me fits well with school readiness programs and is suitable for use with professional development funding.
+Sounds good to me is presented by HealthWISE Certified Practising Speech Pathologist Anne Williams.